-Please be advised that the IESO has now closed procurement for both microFIT and FIT programs.
-As of December 1, 2017 Halton Hills Hydro will no longer be accepting applications to these programs.
-Any applications that were received before this date have been or will be processed.
-Customers interested in connecting generation to the distribution system are encouraged to review the Net Metering program requirements contained in our Guidelines for Applicants Connecting Distributed Generation and contact our Engineering Department at 519-853-3700 Ext.
+Customers interested in connecting distributed energy resources (DER) such as renewable generation to the distribution system are encouraged to review the Net Metering program requirements contained in our Connected Distributed Energy Resources guide and contact our Engineering Department at 519-853-3700 Ext.
 213 or email@example.com.

 Generation Connected in Halton Hills: 5648kW as of May 2019.

 Halton Hills Hydro is accepting connection requests from customers interested in installing a Distributed Energy Resource at their facility.
 What are Distributed Energy Resources?

 - roof-top or ground mounted solar PV panels/ arrays